Anjeelchaudhary/Core_Java/LeetCode/README.md

     -> 6 : open extension
     -> 7 : find Leetcode and install it
-    -> 8 : if you see signin option then paste your cookie as id and password -> 9 : if yoy dont see signin optin press ctrl + shift + P -> 10 : find Leetcode signin option  and do as 8 number
+    -> 8 : if you see signin option then paste your cookie as id and password -> 9 : if you dont see signin option press ctrl + shift + P -> 10 : find Leetcode signin option  and do as 8 number
 ```